Greater Manchester Leaders Plus Mentors

 Partner, Trowers & Hamlins

-Suzanne specialises in major projects (including strategic land, joint ventures and regeneration), residential scheme delivery, market stimulation and home ownership initiatives, and advises Homes England in relation to their grant-funded home ownership products, including shared ownership and Help to Buy.
-She also specialises in FCA and Consumer Credit work and co-wrote the NHF Guide to Consumer Credit Authorisation for Registered Providers.
+Suzanne specialises in major projects, residential scheme delivery, market stimulation and home ownership initiatives, and advises Homes England in relation to their grant-funded home ownership products, including shared ownership and Help to Buy.
+She also specialises in Financial Conduct Authority and Consumer Credit work and co-wrote the National Housing Federation Guide to Consumer Credit Authorisation for Registered Providers.
 Since 2017, Suzanne has been part of MHCLG’s Build to Rent joint committee, promoting the development of the emerging Build to Rent sector.
 She is also co-chair of the Pro-Manchester Property and Regeneration Committee, is a Business Representative on the board of the Our Manchester Forum and on the editorial panel of ThinkHouse – an initiative to raise awareness on new research on housing issues.
+Suzanne is recognised as a leader in her field in both Legal 500 and Chambers and Partners.

 Chief Executive, Greater Manchester Combined Authority